darusakov/RusakovLab.github.io/astro.md

-**ASTRO** is a computational tool to construct a realistic multi-compartmental astrocyte model, on the scale from nanometers to the entire cell moprhology, which can be biophysically interrogated in [NEURON](https://www.neuron.yale.edu/neuron/) computational environment. **ASTRO** also enables mimicking experiments in 3D tissue that surrounds the modelled astrocyte.
+**ASTRO** is a computational tool to construct a realistic multi-compartmental astrocyte model, on the scale from nanometers to the entire cell moprhology, which can be biophysically interrogated in [NEURON](https://www.neuron.yale.edu/neuron/) computational environment. **ASTRO**  enables dynamics interactions between the modelled astorcyte and the surrounding 3D tissue environment.

 #### Installation